Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 -   **name**: This must be unique among the strategy's variants.
 When working with a feature with variants in a client, you will typically use the variant's name to find out which variant it is.
 -   **weight**: The weight is the likelihood of any one user getting this specific variant.
 See the weights section for more info.
 -   **value**
 -   **(optional) payload**: A variant can also have an associated payload.
 Use this to deliver more data or context.
-See the payload section for a more details.
+See the payload section for more details.

 While teams may have different goals for measuring performance, Unleash enables you to configure a strategy for the feature variants within your application/service and the platform.

-## A/B Testing with Enterprise Security in Mind
+## A/B Testing with Enterprise Security Automation

 For large-scale organizations, managing feature flags across many teams can be complex and challenging.
 Unleash was architected for your feature flag management to be scalable and traceable for enterprises, which boosts overall internal security posture while delivering software efficiently.